Vikkrantpol/RiskMannagement/README.md

 # RiskMannagement
-Risk Management with various features like virtual portfolio, plot of Darvas box theory, etc.
+Risk Management with various and unique features like virtual portfolio, plot of Darvas box theory, etc.

 52Week_Breakout.py is one of the many screeners.
 This script scans all the 1981 stock symbols from the file EQUITY_L.csv and identifies the names of the stocks that are at the fresh 52-week breakout, shortlists the names of the stocks, and saves them in the new CSV file called 52_Week_Breakout.csv.